If you’re looking to create a logo for your business, then you’re in the market for a strong logo design brief.

 Depending on your need, you may want a quieter, softer approach to your logo

-If you have zero preference on the colors used, say so, as it will allow the designer to unleash their full creativity.
-But, sometimes you may be constrained by brand design details already in place, or maybe you happen to love a color that you saw elsewhere.
+If you have zero preference on the colors used, say so!
+Whether you’re working with a logo maker or a designer, this will allow them to unleash their full creativity.
+But, sometimes you may be constrained by brand design details that already in place, or maybe you happen to love a color that you saw elsewhere.

-Where possible, try and give as much time as possible or at least a realistic timeframe to your designers.
-You don’t want them to feel rushed and don’t forget, your logo design may need some revisions, and you’re probably not their only client.
+Try and give as much time as possible (or at least a realistic timeframe) to you and/or your designer.
+Your logo design may need some revisions, and, if you do work with a designer, you’re probably not their only client.

-More important budgeting tips:
+A few budgeting tips:

 – Learn to be upfront and honest when talking about money